We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Coronavirus is affecting us all in many different ways.
-If you have a credit card, you might have questions about how the current situation will affect your account and other features, such as insurance, rewards or introductory offers.
+Coronavirus (COVID-19) is affecting us all in different ways.
+If you have a credit card, you might have questions about how the pandemic, lockdowns and border closures will affect your account.
 If you're looking at getting a credit card to help manage expenses or consolidate existing balances at this time, there are some criteria you need to be aware of.
-We have put this guide together to help you find the information you need to help manage your credit card during this time.
+We have put this guide together to help you find the information you need to help manage your credit card during this difficult time.

 As the economic climate shifts, this might be the right time to simplify your finances and consolidate some of your debts.
 If you're worried about keeping up with your current credit card repayments and interest charges, there are a few options you can look at to help manage the balance.

 This includes hardship policies offered through your current bank or provider, which are outlined in further detail below.
 You could also consider a new balance transfer credit card or a loan that is designed to help in this situation.
 Keep in mind that there are eligibility criteria you will have to meet and documents (including payslips) you will need to provide upon application.

 A balance transfer card could give you an introductory 0% p.a. interest rate for anywhere from 6 to 36 months when you move your existing debt to a new card with a balance transfer offer.
 This is a great option for those who are accruing interest on current balances and are eligible for a new card.
 However, you should note that after the introductory period you will be charged interest on any remaining balance, usually at the higher cash advance rate.